nichwch/econagentsim/README.md

 # Model Assumptions:

-Long term goal is to make as few variables exogenous as possible Derive EVERYTHING from individual behavior
+Long term goal is to make as few variables exogenous as possible\n Derive EVERYTHING from individual behavior\n

-What is exogenous(for now)
+What is exogenous(for now)\n
-All initial variables (prices, information, agent parameters, firm parameters, etc. etc.)
+All initial variables (prices, information, agent parameters, firm parameters, etc. etc.)\n

 Model proceeds on a step by step basis
 Each step represents a day in real-time